 Professor David Collins, Head of the Suffolk Business School, added “Experiencing a major destination such as Greenwich situates and embeds more conventional forms of learning and in so doing allows students to appreciate the essential complexity of what we too often reduce to tourism.
 This experience combined with other opportunities to apply knowledge and to develop real-life reflection is what makes our graduates career-ready’.”

 The students studying on the Event and Tourism programme are currently working with All About Ipswich to develop the Celebrate Ipswich conference on Friday 12 May at Trinity Park Conference Centre.
-More information can be found by visiting:

 University of Suffolk Press Office